akashhh23/Superstore_Dashboard-Tableau/README.md

 Designed for seamless user experience across devices.
 ## ▪ Technologies Used

-▪Tableau Desktop: For creating and designing the dashboard.
+▪ Tableau Desktop: For creating and designing the dashboard.

-▪Data Transformation: Cleaned and prepped data using Tableau's built-in tools.
+▪ Data Transformation: Cleaned and prepped data using Tableau's built-in tools.
 ## How to Use
 ##  Explore the Dashboard: